microsoft/azuredevopslabs/labs/vstsextend/redgate/readme.md

    ```bash
    az sql server firewall-rule create --resource-group MyResourceGroup --server <your-sqlserver-name> --name AllowAllAzureIps --start-ip-address 0.0.0.0 --end-ip-address 0.0.0.0
    ```
-1. Let us import some database changes to the **pul-dev** and **pul-prod** databases.
+1. Let us import initial database schema to the **pul-dev** and **pul-prod** databases.
 This databases will be used as a starting point for SQL Change Automation project which we will create in the next exercise.

 1. Select the **pul-dev** SQL database from the Azure resources.
 In the left-hand menu, find and select **Query editor (preview)**.
 From the **Authorization type** drop-down menu, select **SQL Server authentication** and enter the user ID and password of the server admin account used to create the database.
 Select **OK**.

       ![](images/queryeditor.png)

 1. In the next window copy the script from [here](../readyroll/dbscript/initialdbscript.sql) and paste into the **query** window.
 Click **Run**.
-This script will create initial database schema required for our application.
+This script will create the initial database schema required for our application.

       ![](images/runquery.png)

+9. Repeat the same steps for **pul-prod** database.

 ### Exercise 1: Add a Redgate SQL Change Automation project to the PartsUnlimited solution.

 Here, you will create a SQL Change Automation project in your existing PartsUnlimited application solution to manage database changes alongside the application.
-This SQL Change Automation project will contain a database's state, and a set of scripts that describe how to get to that state.
+This SQL Change Automation project will contain a database's state and a set of scripts that describe how to get to that state.

 1. This exercise requires to to complete Task 1 & 2 from the [prerequisite](https://azuredevopslabs.com/labs/azuredevops/prereq/) section.

-1. Now, you will create a SQL Change Automation project project.
+1. Now, you will create a SQL Change Automation project.
 Right click on the solution and select **Add** **-->** **New Project**.

      ![](images/addnewproject.png)